If you dream of a career immersed in the equestrian sports performance industry, this degree is for you.

 Choose two optional modules

 The programme is designed to allow the students to have options at all levels that would ideally reflect their chosen career path upon graduation.
+On this degree you will study:

 Incoming students are requested to choose their modules online via the University of Chester portal before commencement of their degree.